Discerning the Body

 One of our enemy's prime purposes is to bring division and separation (crisis) not only between God and man, but also between God's children who are one IN Christ and what better way than to cause suspicion and doubt, like in the garden of Eden?
 He can get us caught into a cycle of analyzing one another and reasoning our position and what WE think to be true from our viewpoint and so distract us from where our one aim and focus should be.
 Our position and viewpoint moves from being justified and one in Christ in the heavenlies, to being individuals trying to justify ourselves and our position here ON EARTH!

 Sometimes division occurs between God's children who may both be right in much of what they are saying; but how can this be if they are both speaking truth?
 Even if our judgments or discernments have truth in them, that truth can still be used for evil when it is not based on or sourced from God's Life.
-Truth used in the wrong way is far more deceptive and potentially damaging to both us and others because we can get caught up in our zeal for that truth ("I know it is true!") and not be able to see past it; so we lose sight of He Who is our Truth AND Life.
+Truth used in the wrong way is far more deceptive and potentially damaging to both us and others because we can get caught up in our zeal for that truth and not be able to see past it; so we lose sight of He Who is our Truth AND Life.
 Truth that is not given in conjunction with the Way and Life of Christ, brings death and separation - crises.

-When we judge one
+When we judge one another

-did with the bird's song.
+with the bird's song.
 For example, we may see

 someone who is strong and unshakeable.
 We might